Mohamed0Almojtaba/IT-Project/README.md

-This project is a Cisco Packet Tracer simulation that connects two company branches through proper routing, VLANs, and subnetting.
-Both branches are fully networked and connected to the internet, with secure internal communication between departments.
+This project is a complete network simulation built using Cisco Packet Tracer.
+It models two company branches connected through routing, VLANs, and subnetting.
+Both branches have full internet access and internal communication, and the setup includes a mix of traditional and smart devices.

-Key features include:

-Two Interconnected Branches: Linked using static or dynamic routing to enable communication between sites.

-VLAN Configuration: Implemented to separate departments within each branch (e.g., HR, Admin, IT) for better traffic management and security.

-IP Subnetting: Proper subnetting ensures efficient IP address usage across the network.
+🔧 Main Features:
+Two Branches
+Each branch is connected using routing (static or dynamic), allowing seamless communication between them.

+VLANs & Subnetting
+VLANs are set up to separate departments (e.g., HR, IT, Sales), combined with subnetting to manage IP space efficiently.

+Internet Connectivity
-Internet Access: Both branches are connected to a simulated ISP to provide internet access to all devices.
+Both sites connect to a simulated ISP for global access.

+VoIP Integration
+IP phones are configured with a working VoIP setup, including a call manager for internal communication.

+Multiple Switches & Devices
+Each branch includes multiple switches to manage traffic and support device scalability.

+Printers & Office Equipment
+Networked printers are accessible across departments.

+IoT Devices in Branch 1
-IoT Integration (Branch 1): Smart appliances such as lights, fans, and sensors are controlled through an IoT server, simulating smart office automation.
+Smart appliances (lights, fans, sensors) controlled via an IoT server demonstrate modern smart office integration.

-This project demonstrates core networking skills including topology design, routing configuration, VLAN setup, subnet planning, and IoT device integration.